 Mr. Schachtman has counseled clients on strategy to avoid, resolve, and win litigation.
 He has served as national coordinating, MDL, trial, and appellate counsel in product liability, pharmaceutical, occupational disease, and environmental cases.
 He has tried cases in New York, New Jersey, and Pennsylvania — where he is admitted — as well as in other states, pro hac vice.
 He has been involved in many of the leading American cases involving epidemiologic and other scientific evidence in product liability cases.
 His representations have also involved drafting proposed legislation, and preparing witnesses for legislative hearings.

 Mr. Schachtman has lectured and published widely on expert evidence issues.
-His interests include access to underlying research data, medico-legal causation and screenings, the reliability and admissibility of scientific proofs, and historian expert testimony.
+His interests include access to underlying research data, the use of statistical and epidemiologic evidence in court, medico-legal causation and screenings, the reliability and admissibility of scientific evidence, and historian expert testimony.
 He is an elected member of the American Law Institute, a fellow of the American Bar Foundation, and a lecturer-in-law at the Columbia Law School.
-His contributions have been acknowledged by his peers, including by being named to The International Who’s Who of Product Liability Defence Lawyers.